x-cellent/training-exercises/hands-on-ansible/exercises/08-exercise-package-install/README.md

 # Verification

-Verify the completion by logging in as bob via `ssh 172.16.100.4`.
+Verify the completion by logging in as bob via `ssh bob@zeus`.
 You should be greeted by the zsh configuration assistant, choose the option `2`
 Check the current shell with `echo $SHELL`